JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step2_Build.md

 ```
 Done.
 That wasnt so hard was it?

-One thing to point out: As mentioned by Adrian, once we create our virtual environment, we do not need to keep using mkvirtualenv to revisit our virtual environment.
+Once we create our virtual environment, we do not need to keep using mkvirtualenv to revisit our virtual environment.
 To revisit our virtual environment, we must execute the following command:
 ```
 $ source ~/.profile